UsabilityEngineering/ux-portfolio-Subasamax/j01/README.md

 Journal Entry: 10/9/2022

 I decided to get on photoshop and see if I could edit a photo.
 My main goal with photoshop at the moment is just to learn how to edit a photo, which means that I want to see how **learnable** or how easy it is to learn photoshop.
-I decided to start with a stock photo of a field.
+I decided to start with a stock photo of a field viewed from a higher elevation.

 ![InitialPhoto](InitialPhoto.png)